keu/docs/tutorials/get-started-with-airflow-part-2.md

 To complete this tutorial, you'll need to know:

 - How to write DAGs and run Airflow.
 See [Get started with Apache Airflow](https://docs.astronomer.io/astro/cli/get-started).
-- Basic knowledge of git.
+- The basics of git.
 See the [tutorial on Git’s official webpage](https://git-scm.com/docs/gittutorial).

 ## Prerequisites

-- An Astro project created with the [Astro CLI](https://docs.astronomer.io/astro/cli/configure-cli).
 - A GitHub account with a personal access token and at least one repository.
 If you don’t have a GitHub repository you can follow the [steps in the GitHub documentation](https://docs.github.com/en/get-started/quickstart/create-a-repo) on how to create one.

 :::info

-If you do not have a GitHub account you can create one for free following the steps on the [GitHub website](https://github.com/signup) .
-You can learn how to create a personal access token in the [official GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+If you do not have a GitHub account, you can create one for free on the [GitHub website](https://github.com/signup).
+To create a personal access token, see the [official GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 :::

-## Step 1: Start your Astro project
+## Step 1: Create your Astro project

 To run data pipelines on Astro, you first need to create an Astro project, which contains the set of files necessary to run Airflow locally.
 For more information on the Astro project, see Part 1 of the [Get started with Apache Airflow tutorial].